kemanedonfack/rds-proxy/README.md

 ![database-connection](./images/db-connection.png)

-### Verifying Proxy Connections

-To verify that connections are being routed through the RDS Proxy, you can check the RDS Proxy metrics in the AWS Management Console.
-Look for metrics related to connections and throughput to ensure that traffic is flowing through the proxy as expected.
 ```bash
 SHOW DATABASES;
 ```
 ![show-databases](./images/show-databases.png)

+## Source Code on GitHub

+To access the complete source code used in this article, you can check out the following GitHub repository: [link_to_github_repository](https://github.com/your_username/your_project).

 # Conclusion

 In conclusion, leveraging RDS Proxy for centralized database access with Terraform offers a powerful solution for simplifying database management and enhancing performance on AWS.
 By consolidating and optimizing database connections, RDS Proxy streamlines access to RDS instances, improving scalability, reliability, and security for your applic